Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Merge all features to be one gff file
 -------------------------------------

 Now, we generated all features that ANNOgesic can provide.
-Sometimes, merging all features to be one gff file is useful. ``merge_features`` is the subcommand to achieve this purpose.
-Moreover, ``merge_features`` can find the parent transcript to each feature that you assigned.
-It can reveal the relationship between all features.
+Sometimes, merging all features into one gff file is useful. ``merge_features`` is the subcommand to achieve this purpose.
+Moreover, ``merge_features`` can search parent transcript to each feature that you assigned. the relationship between all features can be revealed.

 Now let's do it.
 We merge all features that we have.